Mario-o-Ghaly/ML-Covid-Prediction/README.md

 python manage.py runserver
 ```

-Then, ctrl + click the link appearing in the terminal to navigate to the website frontend and try the final utility application.
+This command  runs the backend.
+Then, you should press ctrl + click the link appearing in the terminal to navigate to the website frontend and try the final utility application.

 **Note:** This website is built using Django, so if you do not have it, you will need to run the following command in your terminal.
 ```sh